jacob-j/vscode-folder-path-color/README.md

 This extension provides the ability to customize the appearance of folders in your workspace explorer.
 You can assign colors and symbols to folders based on their paths, and the assigned color and symbol will be displayed next to the folder name.
 You can also specify a tooltip for each folder, which will be displayed when you hover over the folder's symbol.

+There are 6 slots for custom colors at this time, which you can update with the `workbench.colorCustomizations` user setting.
+> [!NOTE]
-It's important to note that when a file is under source control and there are changes to be committed, Git will overwrite the file's color with its own color scheme.
+> It's important to note that when a file is under source control and there are changes to be committed, Git will overwrite the file's color with its own color scheme.
 However, the symbol assigned by this extension will remain visible next to the file name.
 The custom color will still be shown for folders with Git changes.

 In the source control tab, custom colors on files won't be visible due to VS Code's design, but the symbol will still be displayed next to the file name, providing a visual cue even in this scenario.